Access to CPR and defibrillators

 What is CPR?

-CPR stands for cardiopulmonary resuscitation.
+CPR stands for Cardiopulmonary Resuscitation.
 It combines chest compressions and rescue breaths to give a person the best chance of survival following a cardiac arrest.
 Watch the video below and follow the link to learn more about this.

 How to do CPR on an adult (St John's Ambulance)